jacobmarble/wireguard-how/content/client/ios/index.md

 $ sudo wg syncconf wg0 /etc/wireguard/wg0.conf
 ```

-## Add the Config to the iOS Device
+## Prepare the Client Config for the iOS Device

+One more step on the server.

 The client config file is on the server.
 The easy way to copy that config to the client is via QR code.